• Skip to primary navigation

 • ⅓ cup olive oil

-• 12 ounces dried fettuccine
+• 12 ounces dried rotini pasta (or any short pasta)

 • red pepper flakes, optional